 John Lowney: "I had the great good fortune to study calligraphy with Kobun in the early 80s; he liked my calligraphy.
 My calligraphy notecards have been on sale at the SFZC Bookstore for the past year, a topic I've never mentioned since I don't hold myself out to be a calligrapher.
 Also, Kobun appointed me shusso for the fall ango in 1988, an honor I didn't fully understand or appreciate till later years."

-As a resident at Jikoji, Gerow Reece offers ceremonial tea usually the first and third Sundays of the month.
-He is also the grounds keeper here--recently developing a garden area behind the Community Building.
+A resident at Jikoji for almost a decade, Gerow Reece offers ceremonial tea.
+He was also the grounds keeper here--recently developing a garden area behind the Community Building.
 In the mid-sixties he practiced Zen meditation and studied calligraphy in Kyoto, Japan, and he now teaches a monthly calligraphy class.

 Bunkai Stephen Tracy is a Zen student, ordained by Shoho Michael Newhall in 2009.
 He studied biology at UC Santa Cruz and Indiana University and creative writing as a Stegner Fellow at Stanford.
 He has worked as a horseshoer, newspaper editor, and high school English teacher.
 Having recently completed the Fall Practice Period at Green Gulch Farm, he will participate in winter practice period at Tassajara, where he has worked as a kitchen worker and cook assist for the last two summers.

 Dan Zigmond is a Soto Zen Buddhist Priest ordained at Jikoji by Kobun Chino Otogawa Roshi in 1998.
 He is also a father, software engineer, writer, and contributing editor at Tricycle: The Buddhist Review.
 Currently, Dan is a Jikoji board member, and is teaching and training at Jikoji.